Recoskie/JDasm/docs/Basics.md

 <br />

-Where dword is 32 binary digits giving a range of control 2^32-1.
-The value is the current that is given to the coil controlling the magnet to move further in, or out by value.
+Where dword is 32 binary digits giving a range of control 2^32-1, the value is the current that is given to the coil controlling the magnet to move further in or out by value.

 <br />